GuruMaps/AndroidManual/04-tips-and-tricks-and-troubleshooting.md

 #### Using offline maps

 Go to Map Source in app settings and select the imported map name in the list and back to the map view.
-If you are not over the area with offline map, tap the green arrow indicating the direction to the offline map.
+If you are not over the area with an offline map, tap the green arrow indicating the direction to the offline map.
 Zoom in to see a detailed view of your offline map.

 #### Troubleshooting